Introduction

 The root mapping may set its child mapping for the field _id

-to be used as primary key (see context menu), as long as it maps to a single column of the main table.
+to be used as primary key (right-click to see this option in the context menu), as long as it maps to a single column of the main table.

 By default, an _id

 Reason: Some databases, like MySQL, restrict the use of text types for primary key constraints.
-Of course, users may still manually set to use their string _id
+Of course, you may still manually set string _id

 fields as primary keys.